kouylty/cmu15213-csapp-labs-and-textbook/README.md

 sudo apt-get install gcc-multilib
 ```

-if the mdriver program returns with an error like
+If the mdriver program returns with an error like

 ```
 Could not open ... /amptjp-bal.rep in read_trace: No such file or directory